shekfeh/gromacs-tutorials/2_methane_in_water/README.md

 Notice in the first column we gave the atom names, then we gave the atom types, the charges, and then the charge group.
 Under `[ bonds ]` we just tell it how each atom is connected to the others.
 In this case, `C` has a connection to each hydrogen.
-We could optionally add `[ angles ]`, but as stated earlier, Gromacs will sort this out for us.
+We could optionally add `[ angles ]`, but as stated earlier, GROMACS will sort this out for us.
 Now close the file.
 See section 5.6 for more information about this.